 Anyhow, see if you can figure out how they use color as a motif.
 It’s pretty brilliant.

 OK, so this has turned out to be longer than I intended, just like everything I’ve ever written.
 So we’ll call it here.

 I’ve got just one favor to ask.
-If you’ve liked this, consider subscribing to the Design Newsletter.
+If you’ve liked this, consider subscribing to Design Hacks.
 It’s got all kinds of in-depth original writing on design that – unlike this article – is not posted anywhere else.